 I have elsewhere in this report referred to the specific details of RL2789, which directly relates to this current referral case (section of underground cable from Knockacummer wind farm to Glenlara sub-station).
 Reference is made in documentation on this current referral case, to a number of precedent Board decisions.
-Whilst there have been a number of referral cases in relation to wind farm grid connections, because of the distances involved, differing voltages, connection with other wind farms, the option for over-ground and/or underground cables, whether they have been laid, partially laid or are proposed to be laid, and the potential impact on the environment and on European sites, the circumstances of each case can, and does, vary widely.
-This is particularly so in relation to visual amenity; impact on sensitive ecology; interaction with other planning permissions, and conditions attached thereto; interaction with other referral declarations/decisions; whether wind farm applications included Environmental Impact Statements and/or Natura Impact Statements; whether wind farm/grid connection elements were constructed (and when); and potential impact on European sites.
-For these reasons, I would adopt a cautious approach in quoting precedent declarations of the Board in relation to the three elements of the grid connections, the subject of this referral.
-There is also the added consideration of the implication of the O Grianna judgement and the Daly & Kilronan judgement, when examining grid connections for wind farm developments.
+Whilst there have been a number of referral cases in relation to wind farm grid connections; because of the distances involved; differing voltages; connection with other wind farms; the option for over-ground and/or underground cables; whether they have been laid, partially laid or are proposed to be laid: the circumstances of each case can, and do, vary widely.
+This is particularly so in relation to visual amenity; impact on sensitive ecology; interaction with other planning permissions, and conditions attached thereto; interaction with other referral declarations/decisions; whether wind farm applications included Environmental Impact Statements/Environmental Impact Assessment Reports and/or Natura Impact Statements; whether wind farm/grid connection elements were constructed (and when); and potential impact on European sites.
+For these reasons, I would adopt a cautious approach in quoting precedent declarations of the Board in relation to the three elements of the underground cable, the subject of this referral.
+There is also the added consideration of the implications of the O Grianna judgement and the Daly & Kilronan judgement; when examining grid connections for wind farm developments.